ScilifelabDataCentre/OrderPortal/README.md

 handles one facility.
 All entities in the database belong to one and only one facility.

-There are two reasons for this design choice:
+There are three reasons for this design choice:

 1. Security between facilities.
 The existence and contents of a particular project in one facility must not be visible to the